 F-test evaluates the statistical significance of the model, analysis of variance (ANOVA) and P-value of a selected factor is shown in Table 4.
-The results demonstrated that the model is highly significant, which is evident from the F value of 340.53 with a low P-value of <0.0001.
-The lack of fit p value was not significant which means the model fits well.
-All factors are significant model terms Computing the correlation coefficient (R2: 0.9977, which is closer to unity) and the adjusted correlation coefficient (Adj R2: 0.9948), as shown in Table 4, verifies the model's reliability.
-Together, these two coefficients suggest that the model accounts for 99.5 percent of the total variation in response data.
+The results demonstrated that the model is highly significant, which is evident from the F value of 44.63 with a low P-value of <0.0001.
+All factors are significant model terms.
+By applying two-factor interactive method, the predicted growth as the response can be obtained and given in terms of following coded factors and equation in terms of actual factors (Table 5).